lintje/lintje.dev/src/_docs/output.md

 Lintje can also print hints, messages to help you not forget certain useful message content.
 These hints do not need to be resolved for Lintje to pass.
 Hints can also be disabled with the [`--no-hints` flag](/docs/usage#hints).

 ```
-MessageTicketNumber: The message body does not contain a ticket or issue number
+Hint[MessageTicketNumber]: The message body does not contain a ticket or issue number
   b38a8e5:10:1: Fix bug
      |
    8 | The last line of the commit message body.